-Seven Spots Where You Can Camp, Hike and Swim with Your Dog in Victoria
+Seven of the Best Spots Where You Can Camp, Hike and Swim with Your Dog in Victoria

-Head out into the great outdoors with your best mate.
+Head out into the great outdoors with your best mate at these dog-friendly hiking, swimming and camping spots around Victoria.

 As your parents undoubtedly used to tell you, all you really need is the great outdoors and your own two legs to amuse yourself.
 And being able to bring your dog along doesn't hurt either.
-Now that travelling around rural Victoria is back on the docket, it's time for you and your pooch to get back to the outside world.
+Now that the weather is warming up, it's time for you and your pooch to get back to the outside world.

 CAMPING: HORSESHOE LAGOON